smol-ai/developer/readme.md

 *engineering with prompts, rather than prompt engineering*

-The demo example in `prompt.md` shows the potential of AI-enabled, but still firmly human developer centric, workflow:
+The demo example in `prompt.md` shows the potential of AI-enabled, but still firmly human developer-centric, workflow:

 - Human writes a basic prompt for the app they want to build
 - `main.py` generates code